cms-opendata-workshop/workshop2023-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 >   * Loose jet ID
 >   * $$p_T$$ > 30 GeV, $$\lvert\eta\rvert<2.4$$, [Fall15_25nsV2](https://github.com/cms-opendata-analyses/PhysObjectExtractorTool/blob/2ca8a409e84f244f3ecb8bbab5bfba49af331d57/PhysObjectExtractor/python/poet_cfg.py#L148)
 >   * Jets identified as b-jets if [CSV discriminator value](https://github.com/cms-opendata-analyses/PhysObjectExtractorTool/blob/2ca8a409e84f244f3ecb8bbab5bfba49af331d57/PhysObjectExtractor/src/JetAnalyzer.cc#L410) > 0.8 (medium working point)
+>       * **CSV** refers to *Combined Secondary Vertex*, an algorithm used to identify $$b$$-jets that travel some distance from the interaction point.
+The algorith tries to combine some number of charged tracks and see if they originate from a point in space (a vertext) that is not the primary interaction point (a secondary vertex).
 >
 {: .checklist}

 >
-> If for some reason you need to start over, take into account that the file `coffeaAnalysis_basics.py`, in your copy of the exercise repository, contains all the relevant commands needed to complete the basic analysis part that is shown in this section.
+> If for some reason you need to start over as you are following along, take into account that the file `coffeaAnalysis_basics.py`, in your copy of the exercise repository, contains all the relevant commands needed to complete the basic analysis part that is shown in this section.
 >
 {: .testimonial}

-Also remember, if you want to do work in a jupyter notebook you can start one with `jupyter-lab --ip=0.0.0.0 --no-browser` in your container.
+OK, you should have your Jupyter notebook open in your Jupyter lab running in your Docker container!
+Type along (cut-and-paste from this episode) with me!

 Let'start fresh, import the needed libraries and open an example file (we include some additional libraries that will be needed):